citrix/citrix-mcs-sdk-samples/Azure/Hosting Unit/Update HostingUnit/README.md

 Follow this link to know more about [Set-Item](https://developer-docs.citrix.com/en-us/citrix-virtual-apps-desktops-sdk/current-release/HostService/about_HypHostSnapIn.html).

 ## Errors that can be encountered during this operation
 1. Failed to edit the hosting unit if the provided AzureNetwork/AzureResourceGroup/AzureRegion/NetworkNames are invalid.
-We use these values to construct the NetworkPath in the script so you would an error message for example "The NetworkPath supplied for the HostingUnit is invalid".
+We use these values to construct the NetworkPath in the script so you would see an error message.
+For example, "The NetworkPath supplied for the HostingUnit is invalid".
 2. Failed to edit the hosting unit if the provided HostingUnitName is invalid.
 Error message example "Cannot find path 'XDHyp:\HostingUnits\Name' because it does not exist."

 ## Next steps